XAIStudyGroup/announcement/index.md

 As a learner, you will learn techniques that can be used to explain your own machine learning or deep learning models, which will make you more competitive on the job market when the majority of people only know how to build their models and assess models with standard metrics such as F1 scores.
 As an instructor, you learn teaching skills, curriculum development skills, and the experience of working with a diverse group of learners.

 ### What is the format of this study group?
-For each session, one instructor will walk the audience through a working example of an explainable AI method (see the list here).
-The audience can code along or just watch how the instructor does it.
+For each session, one instructor will walk the audience through a working example of an explainable AI method.

 ## Privacy
 Recordings are kept for 30 days, and links are only available to group members.